microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 **Notice:** If you are running on a clean machine with everything installed, during the verifying of the code phrase, you might get and error of **Unknown board AZ3166**.
 To work around this problem, open Arduino IDE and go to **Tool > Board manager**.
 Arduino will reload all json files for all package definitions.
 After it is done, you can launch VS Code again and try the build process, the problem should go away.
 {: .notice--warning}

-## macOS

-We are currently working on interative command line experience for macOS just same as for Windows.
-These [manual steps]({{"/docs/projects/shake-shake-macos/" | absolute_url }}) will use portal to provision Azure services.

 ## Test the project